vercel/next.js/.github/actions/issue-validator/repro.md

 Please test your reproduction against the latest version of Next.js (`next@canary`) to make sure your issue has not already been fixed.

-If you cannot create a clean reproduction, another way you can help the maintainer's job is to pinpoint the `canary` version of `next` that introduced the issue.
+If you cannot create a clean reproduction, another way you can help the maintainers' job is to pinpoint the `canary` version of `next` that introduced the issue.
 Check out our [releases](https://github.com/vercel/next.js/releases), and try to find the first `canary` release that introduced the issue.
 This will help us narrow down the scope of the issue, and possibly point to the PR/code change that introduced it.
 You can install a specific version of `next` by running `npm install next@<version>`.

 ### **I added a link, why was it still marked?**